 Our herbs have been doing very well, so I've been cooking and creating a lot of recipes with fresh herbs lately.
 I've seen several other dill pickle breads out there and most have less pickle and contain cheese, but I opted for more pickles and the addition of garlic in my version.
 Also, I omitted the cheese.

-We had this dill pickle bread with barbeque pork chops and a side of summer squash.
-The pickle flavor went very well with the barbeque sauce.
-We ate it on the side, but I bet it would be delicious with tuna on top for a lunch as well or with scramble eggs for breakfast.
+We recently had this dill pickle bread with barbeque pork chops and a side of summer squash.
+The pickles really pair nicely with barbecue sauce.
+We ate it as a side dish to this meal.
+It would be terrific with barbecue chicken as well.

 It's definitely a crumbly bread, so make sure your pickles are chopped small to help hold it together.
-Make this dill pickle bread for all the dill pickle fans in our life!
+I've had people report success with using well-drained dill pickle relish rather than chopping the pickles up themselves.
+I have not tried this yet, but it's worth noting.

 Dill Pickle Quick Bread